 Q. How long does it take to install?

-An experienced installer can install in less than 1-hour, but typically no more than 1.5 hours.
+An experienced installer can install in less than 30 minutes, but typically no more than 45 minutes.

 Q. Will my system be inoperable during install?

 In the vast majority of cases, there should be no system downtime.

 Q. Do I need an electrician or plumber?

 NO. The Mizzler is a plug and play system with very little skill required.
 The Mizzler does not connect to your home’s plumbing or electrical system.
 Everything operates on its self-supplied, 12V power source.

 With the help of a couple of friends, the recycling tank can be installed within 5 minutes.
 Installing the other components is a breeze and can be done by yourself.
 Now that said, for the nominal additional cost (if any), we would recommend having your local technicians do the install for you, even if only for peace of mind.

 Q. Can The Mizzler be detrimental to my condenser life?